SRLG-Marketing/injury-info/LIA-REPUTABLE-SOURCES-SETUP.md

 ```

 This will verify that:
-- LIA sources are properly detected
+- Sources are properly detected and scored
-- At least one LIA source appears in every response
+- Relevant sources appear in responses
 - Sources are properly formatted and linked
-- Fallback LIA sources work when Google Sheets is unavailable
+- Fallback sources work when Google Sheets is unavailable

 ## 📱 Example Response